Vestibular Rehabilitation Therapy (VRT)

 Does vestibular rehabilitation therapy make you dizzy?

-It can cause a mild and temporary increase in symptoms during or shortly after practice.
+It can cause a mild and brief rise in symptoms during or after practice.
 That does not always mean something is wrong.
-In many cases, controlled exposure is part of how vestibular rehabilitation therapy helps the brain adapt.
-The key is correct exercise dosage, safe progression, and regular review so symptoms stay manageable.
+In many cases, controlled exposure helps the brain adapt.
+Correct dosage, safe progression and regular review help keep symptoms manageable.

 How long does vestibular rehabilitation therapy take to work?

 Some people notice improvement within a few weeks, especially when the problem is recent and the exercises match the diagnosis well.
-Others need longer, particularly if symptoms have persisted for months, confidence has dropped, or several factors are contributing.
-Regular home practice usually matters more than doing long or intense sessions.
+Others need longer, particularly if symptoms have lasted for months, confidence has dropped or several factors are involved.

 Can vestibular rehabilitation therapy help BPPV?

-BPPV often improves fastest with specific repositioning manoeuvres rather than a standard exercise program alone.
-However, vestibular rehabilitation therapy may still help if you remain a little off balance, cautious, or movement-sensitive after the vertigo episodes settle.
-It can also help rebuild confidence with walking and head movement.
+BPPV often improves fastest with specific repositioning manoeuvres rather than standard exercises alone.
+However, vestibular rehabilitation therapy may still help if you remain off balance, cautious or movement-sensitive after the spinning episodes settle.

 Can vestibular rehabilitation therapy help after concussion?

-Yes, it may help when concussion symptoms include dizziness, balance problems, visual motion sensitivity, or poor tolerance to head movement.
-The program usually needs to be tailored because post-concussion dizziness can involve several systems at once.
-A physiotherapist can decide whether vestibular exercises, balance retraining, or other rehabilitation is most appropriate.
+Yes, it may help when concussion symptoms include dizziness, balance problems, visual motion sensitivity or poor tolerance to head movement.
+The program usually needs careful tailoring because post-concussion dizziness can involve several systems at once.

 Is vestibular rehabilitation therapy only for older adults?

-No. People of many ages can benefit from vestibular rehabilitation therapy.
-Older adults often seek it because balance confidence and falls risk matter more with age, but younger adults may also need it after viral illness, migraine-related dizziness, concussion, or inner ear problems.
-The treatment should match the person, not just their age.
+No. People of many ages may benefit from vestibular rehabilitation therapy.
+Older adults often seek it because balance confidence and falls risk matter more with age.
+Younger adults may need it after viral illness, migraine-related dizziness, concussion or inner ear problems.

 What is the difference between vestibular rehabilitation therapy and general balance exercises?

-General balance exercises build steadiness and lower-limb control, while vestibular rehabilitation therapy specifically targets dizziness, visual stability, and the way the vestibular system works with movement.
+General balance exercises build steadiness and lower-limb control.
+Vestibular rehabilitation therapy targets dizziness, gaze stability, motion sensitivity and how the vestibular system works with movement.
 Some programs overlap, but vestibular rehab is more targeted.
-That is why a vestibular assessment is helpful before starting exercises on your own.

 What to do next

-If dizziness, vertigo, or unsteadiness is affecting work, walking, driving, exercise, or confidence, a vestibular physiotherapy assessment is a sensible next step.
-Your physiotherapist can identify likely causes, explain which movements are safe, and build a clear home program that suits your symptoms.
+If dizziness, vertigo or unsteadiness affects work, walking, driving, exercise or confidence, a vestibular physiotherapy assessment is a sensible next step.
+Your physiotherapist can identify likely causes, explain which movements are safe and build a home program that suits your symptoms.

-If you are still unsure whether you are dealing with positional vertigo, a broader vestibular issue, or general balance problems, compare your symptoms with our pages on vertigo and dizziness and vestibular FAQs.
+If you are unsure whether you have positional vertigo, a broader vestibular issue or general balance problems, compare your symptoms with our pages on vertigo and dizziness and vestibular FAQs.

 What to do now:

-- Book a vestibular assessment if dizziness is affecting daily function
+• Book a vestibular assessment if dizziness affects daily function

-- Note your main triggers, such as rolling in bed, head turns, or busy environments
+• Note your main triggers, such as rolling in bed, head turns or busy settings

 Book your appointment – 24/7